FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_validate/readme.md

 ```RPC Response, Status: 200
 ```

-### Successful Example
+### Successful example

-If the RPC input does not contain the target nodes, all touched node in the transaction will be validated.
+If RPC input does not specify any target nodes, all nodes touched in the transaction are validated.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:validate' \